logo

 • Step 2:

-Explain to your child how to gently pick flowers without damaging the plant and to be careful of flowers and plants that are not safe to touch.
+If doing it with kids, explain how to gently pick flowers without damaging the plant and to be careful of flowers and plants that are not safe to touch.

 Play